 The shape and vesicularity of former melt particles in suevite deposits will be imaged by optical and scanning electron microscopy.
 Image-analysis software will be used to process and quantify a range of shapes and vesicle characteristics.
 The rheology of the melt at different impact sites will be estimated using glass compositions analysed on Leicester’s LA-ICPMS, along with estimated temperatures and volatile contents.

 The new shard-morphology data from different impact-craters will be compared, including Ries1,3 (Germany), Chixulub5 (Mexico) and Sudbury (Canada), and there will be the opportunity to characterise and compare these with other suevites, including Stac Fada3 (Assynt, Scotland), Gardnos (Norway), and from the extensive worldwide collection of suevites at Berlin Natural History Museum.

 Results will be compared with published data from well-studied explosive volcanic eruptions (including magmatic and phreatomagmatic eruptions) and the degree of vesicularity of the melt at the time it was fragmented will be inferred, shedding new light on the fragmentation processes.

 Training and Skills

-CENTA students benefit from 45 days training throughout their PhD including a 10 day placement.
-In the first year, students receive training as a single cohort on environmental science, research methods and core skills.
+CENTA students benefit from 45 days training throughout their PhD study including a 10 day placement.
+In the first year, you will be trained as a single cohort on environmental science, research methods and core skills.
 Throughout the PhD, training will progress from core skills sets to master classes specific to the student's projects and themes.

 Partners and collaboration (including CASE)